language help

 Prioritizing Falls Saves Lives

-Although falls are the leading cause of death in construction and these deaths have increased over the last 10 years, every fall is preventable.
+Although falls are the leading cause of death in construction, every fall is preventable.
 Taking steps to prioritize falls can save lives.

 Planning is an essential step in preventing falls.
 In CPWR’s 2021 Fall Experience Survey, insufficient or ineffective planning was the most selected primary cause for falls, and lack of planning was associated with a lower likelihood of using fall protection.
 The odds of using fall protection were 71% lower for individuals whose employer or competent person did not do any planning compared to those whose employer or competent person did do planning or they were not sure.